clang-ykt/ONNF/doc/Dialects/onnx.md

 1. `X`: memref of any type values or tensor of any type values
 1. `I`: memref of any type values or tensor of any type values
-1. `output_shape`: memref of any type values or tensor of any type values
+1. `output_shape`: memref of any type values or tensor of any type values or none type

 #### Attributes: